stac-extensions/mlm/CONTRIBUTING.md

 It would also be a huge contribution to write a short article on how you are using this project.
-You can also share how the ML Model extension does or does not serve your needs with us in the Github Discussions or raise Issues for bugs.
+You can also share how the ML Model extension does or does not serve your needs with us in the GitHub Discussions or raise Issues for bugs.

 [poetry-install]: https://github.com/python-poetry/install.python-poetry.org